JOKERJR007/AI/README.md

   Applied to Ant Maze and Frozen Lake for efficient pathfinding.

+**PDF Documents**

+Solving Frozen Lake & Ant Maze Challenges with.pdf

+  * Describes implementations of the Branch and Bound and IDA* algorithms for solving Frozen Lake and Ant Maze problems.

+  * Provides theoretical background, implementation details, and performance analysis.

+Solving Travelling Salesman Problem with HC & SA.pdf

+  * Explains the application of Hill Climbing and Simulated Annealing to solve the TSP.

+  * Includes algorithm steps, heuristic functions, performance analysis, and best routes found.

 **Usage and Applications**

 Traveling Salesman Problem (TSP): Find the shortest path connecting multiple cities.

 Ant Maze Navigation: Simulates an ant finding the shortest path through a maze.

 Frozen Lake Problem: Pathfinding on a slippery grid world.

-  Contributions and suggestions are welcome!
+**Contributions and suggestions are welcome!**